firewallix/firewallix/README.md

 - 👋 Hi, I’m @firewallix, father of two
-- 👀 I’m interested in Programming and Piano
+- 👀 I’m interested in Programming
 - 🌱 I’m doing most of my programs in VB6 language
-- 💞️ I’m looking forward to learn new database programming
+- 💞️ What I love?
+Good food
 - 📫 How to reach me?
 I'm here

 <!---